 How Joye Law Firm Can Help First Responders in South Carolina

-The South Carolina Workers’ Compensation Act says if a covered employee suffers “injury by accident arising out of and in the course of employment,” that employee is entitled to recover medical expenses, compensation for lost work time, and permanent disability benefits if he/she suffered any permanent injury as a result of the work accident.
+The South Carolina Workers’ Compensation Act says if a covered employee suffers “injury by accident arising out of and in the course of employment,” that employee is entitled to recover medical expenses, partial compensation for lost work time, and permanent disability benefits if he/she suffered any permanent injury as a result of the work accident.